The Szemeredi-Trotter Theorem in the Complex Plane: Covering Lemma

-\proof The hyperplanes along the faces of $B$ dissect $Q\setminus B$ into at most $3^d-1$ non-overlapping axis-aligned boxes.
-It is enough to show that each such box can be covered by a cube within $Q\setminus U$.

-Consider one such box $R$.
-Let $U\in {\cal C}_{i'}$, $i\leq i'\leq j$, be the smallest grid-cube containing both $B$ and $R$.
-Let $q$ be a longest edge of $R$ that is perpendicular to the common face $B\cap R$ of $B$ and $R$.
-Since the lower dimensional cube $B\cap R$ has the same edge length as $B$ and $B$ is from a subdivision ${\cal C}_j$, we conclude that $q$ is a longest edge of $R$.
-Let $f$ be the hyperplane perpendicular to $q$ through $B\cap R$.
-Necessarily, $f$ separates $B$ and $R$.
-Denoting by $f^+$ the halfspace of $f$ containing $R$, the axis-aligned box $f^{+}\cap U$ contains $R$ but its {\em shortest} edge is $q$.
-Therefore, $R$ can be encapsulated into a cube within $f^{+}\cap U$.

-Let $b$ and $s$ denote the total number of blue and selected cubes, respectively, at the end of Algorithm~\ref{ALG}.
-Let $g$ denote the total number of cubes that were ever labeled green during Algorithm~\ref{ALG}.
-We define a rooted tree graph on the blue cubes: The vertices correspond to the blue cubes, a cube $Q_1$ is the {\sl child} of $Q_2$ if and only if $Q_1\subset Q_2$.
-The leaves of this tree correspond to blue cubes containing a unique cube of ${\cal S}$.
-So the tree has $s$ leaves.
-Every intermediate node (state $\mathbf{A_6}$) has at least two children.
-We have $b\leq 2s\leq 2b$ because in a binary tree, the number of leaves exceeds the number of intermediate nodes.
+At the end of Algorithm~\ref{ALG}, all points lie in a cube $Q$ in state $\mathbf{A}_1$, $\mathbf{A}_4$, $\mathbf{A}_5$ or $\mathbf{A}_6$.
+Let $b$ and $s$ denote the total number of blue and selected cubes, respectively.
+Let $g_i$ denote the total number of cubes that are labeled green during phase~$i$ of Algorithm~\ref{ALG} (even if the label was removed at the end of the phase); and let $g=\sum_{i\geq 1} g_i$.

+We define a rooted tree on the blue cubes as follows.
+The vertices of the tree correspond to the blue cubes, a cube $Q_1$ is a descendant of $Q_2$ if and only if $Q_1\subset Q_2$.
+Each selected cube is contained in a unique leaf cube of this tree, and so the tree has $s$ leaves.
+Every intermediate node (state $\mathbf{A}_6$) has at least two children.
+It follows that $b< 2s\leq 2b$.